 - Click on the form you’d like to add logic to

-You’ll see a flowchart showing the form’s fields as boxes and arrows connecting fields to indicate how your audience will navigate through fields when filling the form.
+You’ll see a flowchart showing the form’s fields as boxes and arrows connecting fields to indicate how your audience will navigate through fields when filling out the form.

 - Select the boxes (fields) on the flowchart for which you want to add logic to

-Please, note that you are able to add multiple rules to a field, you just need to click on the “Add Rule” button until you’re satisfied with the result.
+Please, note that you are able to add multiple rules to a field.
+You just need to click on the “Add Rule” button until you’re satisfied with the result.